dementive/gdp/README.md

 	This way you can precompute values at compile time and also have them not use any memory at run time. consteval variables will not exist as variables in the resulting gdscript, everywhere they are referenced they will be replaced with their value at compile time.

 - C style conditional compilation using constant expressions using #if/#else/#endif preprocessor statements The expression after the preprocessor statement can be any constant expressions, [Expression](https://docs.godotengine.org/en/stable/classes/class_expression.html) or constexpr/consteval variables will work.

 - `export if` and `onready if` notation that allows conditional compilation of export and onready variables.
 	For example: `export if DEBUG_ENABLED: int export_var_name = 999` will exclude the export variable line from the output if DEBUG_ENABLED is true.
+	The if statement can be any constant expression or constexpr/consteval variable.

 - C style preprocessor #include statements that can be used to paste the contents of another file directly where the #include is found.

 - C style preprocessor `#define` statements that define simple macros.
 Multiline macros are also supported.
 Unlike C macros, there is no way to take in any parameters as I want to prevent issues caused by creating unsearchable tokens with token pasting.
 Can also use `#undef` to undefine a macro that was previously defined.
+Be very careful macros, they can make your code very hard to debug if not used carefully.

 - C++ style type aliases with `using CustomAliasName = String` syntax.